 Conserving Fishes and Fishing Traditions through Knowledge Co-Production

-Co-hosted by the North Central Division AFS and the Michigan AFS Chapter
+Co-hosted by the AFS Western Division and the Pacific Islands Chapter

 Preliminary Call for Proposals – Symposia and Workshops

 The American Fisheries Society (AFS), President Cecil Jennings, the AFS Western Division, and AFS Pacific Islands Chapter are excited to host the 154th AFS Annual Meeting, September 15-19, 2024 in Honolulu, Hawai’i.
 The theme “Conserving Fishes and Fishing Traditions through Knowledge Co-Production” will stimulate a wide range of sessions focusing on the past, present, and future of fisheries conservation and management as we bring together professionals from across North America, the Pacific Islands, and countries throughout the world.
 The Honolulu Program Committee invites proposals for symposia, workshop/continuing education courses, and innovative sessions that support the theme and look to advance the fisheries profession.
 Scientific sessions will be in-person but we anticipate there may be options for self-funded hybrid sessions.

 An organized symposium will contain a series of integrated presentations organized around a single topic or theme.
 The goal of these sessions is to provide a forum for focused discussions on new and emerging topics or innovative applications of established approaches.
 Symposia proposals are encouraged to address the meeting theme, though this is not mandatory.
 Symposium proposals should be submitted to the Honolulu symposium submission portal (link below).
 Please contact the Program and Symposia Chair, Julie Carter, [email protected], for questions related to symposium topics and submission.
 The final symposium submission deadline is February 23, 2024.